Marine Biology Colleges, Schools and Universities in the U.S.

 Master's Degree in Marine Biology

 Students studying marine biology at the master's degree level usually develop a specialty and conduct research.
 In many cases, the curriculum is customizable and students work with an adviser to determine the classes that are most applicable to their interests and future career plans.
-The degree program takes two years to complete, and a thesis is usually required.
+The degree program takes two years to complete, and a thesis is usually required; however, some programs give students the option to complete a capstone paper instead of a thesis.
 Prerequisites include graduate exam scores and a bachelor's degree with some coursework in the life sciences.
+Master's degree students take courses such as:

 Doctor of Philosophy (Ph.D.) in Marine Biology

-A Ph.D. in Marine Biology program prepares students for a career in research and teaching.
-During the first two years students complete advanced coursework.
-In subsequent years, students develop and conduct original research related to their dissertation topic.
+A Ph.D. in Marine Biology program prepares students for a career in research or teaching.
+During the first two years, students complete advanced coursework.
+In subsequent years, students conduct original research which is applied toward completing a dissertation.
+Some programs also require students to complete supervised teaching experiences.
 The entire program takes 4-6 years to complete.
-Students can enter a Ph.D. program with either a bachelor's degree and adjust their coursework requirements depending on their needs.
+Students can enter a Ph.D. program with either a bachelor's or master's degree and adjust their coursework requirements depending on their needs.
+For example, students might take courses such as:

 Related to Colleges Marine Biology